openstack/freezer/doc/source/admin/freezer-api-install.rst

 ============

 This guide will help you install Freezer API framework in one of your OpenStack controller node.
-You can install Freeer API in stand alone virtual or bare metal server but it is strongly suggested install in controller node.
+You can install Freezer API in stand alone virtual or bare metal server but it is strongly suggested install in controller node.

 Before Installation